 Meteor currently supports OS X, Windows, and Linux.
 Only 64-bit is supported.
-Apple M1 is only supported through Rosetta at this moment.
+Apple M1 is natively supported from Meteor 2.5.1 onward (for older versions, you will need to run with a rosetta terminal).

 - Meteor supports Windows 7/Windows Server 2008 R2 and up.